ash/raku-course/essentials/positionals/interpolating-arrays/quiz/index.md

 ## 2

-Print all elements (without listing all the individual items).
+Print all elements (without indexing all of them explicitly).

 {:.quiz-code}
 arr[] | say &quot;This array contains: @␣␣␣␣.&quot;; | The output is ”This array contains: 10 9 8 3 2 1.“